 The sodium and oxalate concentrations in the weak black liquor can be measured and then extrapolated as a function of dry solids content.
-If the solubility lines are plotted on the same graph using Equations (7.2) - (7.4), it can be seen in which effects it is expected to be soluble and in which effects it is not.
-This is illustrated in Figure 7.11 for a black liquor with a sodium concentration of 18 wt% d.s. and for two different oxalate concentrations, one at 0.2 wt% and the other at 0.4 wt% d.s.
+If the solubility lines are plotted on the same graph using equations (1) - (3), it can be seen in which effects it is expected to be soluble and in which effects it is not.
+This is illustrated in Figure 3 for a black liquor with a sodium concentration of 18 wt% d.s. and for two different oxalate concentrations, one at 0.2 wt% and the other at 0.4 wt% d.s.
 The concentration of sodium is on the x-axis and the concentration of oxalate is on the y axis.
-The solubility lines for 110, 125 and 150 C have been calculated using Equations (7.2) and (7.3).
-The concentration of sodium and oxalate at 40% dry solids content has been converted to mol/l by using a calculated density using the equations for estimated black liquor density provided in Chapter 3 of this book.
-In this figure, the concentrations of oxalate and sodium are in increments of 5% dry solids content represented by the circles and triangles between 40% dry solids content (left most black circle or triangle) and 80% dry solids content (right most circle or triangle).
+The solubility lines for 110, 125 and 150 C have been calculated using equations (1) and (2).
+The concentration of sodium and oxalate at 40% dry solids has been converted to mol/l by using a calculated density using the equations for estimated black liquor density provided in Chapter 3 of this book.
+In this figure, the concentration of oxalate and sodium is in increments of 5% dry solids content represented by the circles and triangles between 40% dry solids content (left most black circle or triangle) and 80% dry solids content (right most circle or triangle).
 To generate these lines for the concentration of sodium and oxalate, it is assumed that no sodium or oxalate precipitates.
 If we consider the dashed solubility line for sodium oxalate at 110 °C, in the case of the black liquor with 0.2 wt% oxalate (circles), the solubility limit is not reached until about 70% dry solids content.
 For the liquor with 0.4 wt% oxalate, the solubility limit is reached at 46% dry solids content.

-Figure 7.11.
-Solubility curves for sodium oxalate in black liquor based on Equations (7.2) and (7.3) above and concentration lines for two black liquors both with a Na concentration of 18 wt% d.s. and oxalate concentrations of 0.2 wt% d.s. (circles) and 0.4 wt% d.s. (triangles).
+Figure 3.
+Solubility curves for sodium oxalate in black liquor based on equations (1) and (2) above and concentration lines for two black liquors both with a Na concentration of 18 wt% d.s. and oxalate concentrations of 0.2 wt% d.s. (circles) and 0.4 wt% d.s. (triangles).
 The concentration lines are made assuming no precipitation of sodium or oxalate and using a calculated black liquor density as a function of dry solids content and temperature.